openvinotoolkit/datumaro/site/source/api/developer_manual.rst

 * ``<project_dir>/.datumaro/plugins`` for project-specific plugins
 * ``<datumaro_dir>/plugins`` for global plugins

-A plugin can be used either via the ``Environment`` class instance, or by regular module importing:
+A plugin can be used either via the :mod:`Environment <datumaro.components.environment>` class instance, or by regular module importing:

 .. code-block:: python